Mathieu-Desrochers/Linux-Notebook/procedures/opting-out-from-tracking.md

     https://nordvpn.com/

 Download the .ovpn file of your choice from their website.
-Place it in the following folder.
+Copy it in the following location.

-    /etc/openvpn
+    /etc/openvpn/openvpn.conf

-Apply the following change to the .ovpn file.
+Apply the following change to the file.

     ---- auth-user-pass
     ++++ auth-user-pass /home/your-name/.vpn